Kaori61/Car_Accident_Dashboard/README.md

 ## Insight
 - The most frequent time for a car accident to occur is at 14.
 - 74% of car accidents happened either in the four-way or non-divided way.
-- The majority of car accidents happened in clear weather condition (81%).
+- The majority of car accidents happened in clear weather conditions (81%).